 In February 2018, we entered into a note and warrant purchase agreement with Eidos pursuant to which Eidos issued a convertible promissory note, or the Eidos Note, with the principal amount of \$10.0 million and a warrant to purchase a number of shares of preferred stock equal to \$4.0 million at the price paid by investors in the next equity financing, or the Eidos Warrant.
 In March 2018, we transferred 10% or \$1.0 million of our interest in the Eidos Note and the Eidos Warrant to a minority stockholder of Eidos.
 In March 2018, the Eidos Note was redeemed into shares of Series B redeemable convertible preferred stock of Eidos at a 30% discount to the price paid by other investors.
 In conjunction with these transactions, Eidos recognized a preferred stock warrant liability, tranche liability and an embedded derivative, which were recorded at fair value at inception and remeasured to fair value at each subsequent reporting date until the instruments were settled.
-For the three and six months ended June 30, 2018, we recorded \$0.7 million and \$1.3 million in other income (expense) in the condensed consolidated statements of operations related to these 2018 Eidos financing transactions.
+For the three and nine months ended September 30, 2018, we recorded \$0.7 million and \$1.3 million in other income (expense) in the condensed consolidated statements of operations related to these 2018 Eidos financing transactions.
 All of these Eidos financial instruments were settled during 2018.

 In June 2018, Eidos completed its initial public offering, or the Eidos IPO.
 All redeemable convertible preferred stock of Eidos was converted into common stock at the closing of the Eidos IPO.
-As part of the Eidos IPO, we purchased common stock of \$17.0 million.
+As part of the Eidos IPO, we purchased common stock in the amount of \$17.0 million.
 The Eidos Warrant was also net exercised upon the completion of the Eidos IPO.
 We previously determined that Eidos was a controlled VIE as of December 31, 2017 and through its initial public offering in June 2018, at which time we determined that Eidos is no longer a VIE.
 In May 2019, we purchased 1,103,848 shares of Eidos common stock from an existing Eidos stockholder for \$28.6 million in a private purchase transaction.
-Subsequent to the Eidos IPO and through June 30, 2019, we held a majority voting interest in Eidos and consolidate Eidos under the VOE model.
+In July 2019, we purchased 882,353 shares of Eidos common stock from an existing Eidos investor for \$26.4 million in a private purchase transaction.
+Subsequent to the Eidos IPO and through September 30, 2019, we held a majority voting interest in Eidos and consolidate Eidos under the VOE model.